autorope/donkeycar/docs/guide/install_software.md

 now be connected to your wifi network.
 Now you need to find its IP address so you can connect to it via SSH.

 The easiest way (on Ubuntu) is to use the `findcar` donkey command.
-You can try `ping raspberrypi.local`.
+You can try `ping donkeypi.local`.
 If you've modified the hostname, then you should try: `ping <your hostname>.local`.
 This will fail on a windows machine.
 Windows users will need the full IP address (unless using cygwin).

 If you are having troubles locating your Pi on the network, you will want to plug in an HDMI monitor and USB keyboard into the Pi.
 Boot it.
 Login with:

 * Username: __pi__
-* Password: __asdfasdf__
+* Password: __raspberry__
-  * The older disk images use the password `raspberry`

 Then try the command: